Techtonica/curriculum/application workshops/workshop-2.md

 ### Practice

-JavaScript
+##### JavaScript
+Feel free to look through the JavaScript I slides linked above or to use Google to move quickly through the other steps.
+There's not a lot of time, so try to stick to accomplishing what's in here for now:

-- Sign in to your CodePen account and start a new pen.
+1. Sign in to your CodePen account and start a new pen.
 Title it, "Workshop 2—My Name—Full Date" (for example, "Workshop 2—Jane Doe—10/23/2019").
 Delete the existing code in the boxes.
-- Feel free to look through the JavaScript I slides linked above or to use Google to move quickly through the other steps.
-There's not a lot of time, so try to stick to accomplishing what's in here for now.
-- Make a JavaScript (NOT HTML) list of products to sell.
+2. Make a JavaScript (NOT HTML) list of products to sell.
-- Figure out how to display a random item from your list on the page (alongside/as part of HTML).
+3. Figure out how to display a random item from your list on the page (alongside/as part of HTML).
-- Display the last item from your list on the page.
+4. Display the last item from your list on the page.
-- Display all the list items longer than three letters.
+5. Display all the list items longer than three letters.
-- Check your indentation so your code is easy to read!
+6. Check your indentation so your code is easy to read!
-- Submit your CodePen link via email at the end of the workshop.
+7. Submit your CodePen link via email at the end of the workshop.

 ### Challenge